p0dalirius/p0dalirius/README.md

  - [ipsourcebypass](https://github.com/p0dalirius/ipsourcebypass): This Python script can be used to bypass IP source restrictions using HTTP headers.
  - [Joomla-1.6-1.7-2.5-Privilege-Escalation-Vulnerability](https://github.com/p0dalirius/Joomla-1.6-1.7-2.5-Privilege-Escalation-Vulnerability): A Python script to create an administrator account on Joomla!
 1.6/1.7/2.5 using a privilege escalation vulnerability.
  - [LFIDump](https://github.com/p0dalirius/LFIDump): A simple python script to dump remote files through a local file read or local file inclusion web vulnerability.
  - [LootApacheServerStatus](https://github.com/p0dalirius/LootApacheServerStatus): A script to automatically dump all URLs present in /server-status to a file locally.
+ - [mercurial-scm-extract](https://github.com/p0dalirius/mercurial-scm-extract): A tool to extract and dump files of mercurial SCM exposed on a web server.
  - [owabrute](https://github.com/p0dalirius/owabrute): Hydra wrapper for bruteforcing Microsoft Outlook Web Application.
  - [RDWArecon](https://github.com/p0dalirius/RDWArecon): A python script to extract information from a Microsoft Remote Desktop Web Access (RDWA) application.
  - [robotstester](https://github.com/p0dalirius/robotstester): This Python script can enumerate all URLs present in robots.txt files, and test whether they can be accessed or not.